kopteryx/AEM-3103-Final-Project-2024/README.md

 ## Fig. 1: Single Parameter Variation
 ![Alternative Text](./Figures/Parameters.png)

 This figure compares the 2D trajectories of different velocities and different flight path angles, where only one variable is changed each time.
-This then displayes how these canges vary both the height and range when you stray from the nominal values that were found (black lines).
+This then displayes how these changes vary both the height and range when you stray from the nominal values that were found (black lines).

 ## Fig. 2: Monte Carlo Simulation